crate/crate/blackbox/docs/index_html.rst

    This is a reference work.

-   If you're just getting started, check out `the CrateDB Guide`_.
+   If you are just getting started, check out `the CrateDB Guide`_.
+The guide also includes information on best practices, and so on.

 .. rubric:: Table of Contents